 As a graphic thinker and social observer, Games created designs that commanded attention and sparked reactions.
 His works were often direct and deceptively simple: striking images joined brief, compelling slogans rendered mostly in hand-drawn display lettering, to capture the eye, the mind, and the heart.
 He followed tradition by using familiar objects, then embraced cutting-edge modernism by rendering them as simplified shapes or bold silhouettes that sometimes doubled as playful visual puns.
 By uniting commonplace with avant-garde, Games quickly delivered an emotive message.
 Even today his works can inspire, amuse, or disturb.

-The exhibition continues through July 28, and is open and free to the public whenever the campus is open.
+The exhibition, curated and designed by Lavinia Lascaris, Exhibition Designer for HMCT with David Mihaly, Curator at The Huntington Library, continues through July 28, and is open and free to the public whenever the campus is open.